 Medicare benefits are continuously changing due to the industry landscape, regulatory environment, and other external pressures.
 Deductibles, prescriptions and premiums are susceptible to price increases and inflation.
 Likewise, doctor and prescription availability are not fixed.

-For example, starting in 2023, Medicare participants will see more comprehensive vaccine coverage as well as the cost of insulin capped at $35 per month.
-These adjustments are a result of the recently passed Inflation Reduction Act, which will also mandates the roll out of other provisions affecting Medicare participants – such as the ability for the government to negotiate the price of certain prescription drugs – over the next few years.
+For example, in the beginning of 2023, Medicare participants saw more comprehensive vaccine coverage as well as the cost of insulin capped at $35 per month.
+These adjustments are a result of the recently passed Inflation Reduction Act, which will also mandate the roll out of other provisions affecting Medicare participants – such as the ability for the government to negotiate the price of certain prescription drugs – over the next few years.

 Bottom line: The terms of Medicare are always evolving, which is one critical reason retirees should regularly appraise their plan each year.